The Digital Literacy for Leadership Programme

-The collaborative learning programme will combine strategy, theory and expert insight with practical, actionable advice - putting you and your organisation in the position to understand these challenges and make the most of the opportunities.
+The collaborative learning programme combines strategy, theory and expert insight with practical, actionable advice – helping individuals and you organisations to understand these challenges and make the most of the opportunities.

-The programme has been designed and will be delivered by Anra Kennedy and Jane Finnis of Culture24, with the support of digital leadership specialists including Dr Lauren Vargas and Patrick Towell of The Audience Agency Group.
-This experienced team has run similar programmes for a wide range of arts and heritage professionals in the UK and internationally to great effect, including Leading the Sector, part of The National Lottery Heritage Fund’s Digital Skills for Heritage initiative, Cultivator - Creative and Cultural Leadership Development Programme, and DEN Academy in the Netherlands.
+The programme is designed and delivered by Anra Kennedy and Jane Finnis of Culture24, with the support of digital leadership specialists including Dr Lauren Vargas and Patrick Towell of The Audience Agency Group.
+This experienced team have run similar programmes for a wide range of arts and heritage professionals in the UK and internationally to great effect.
+Including Leading the Sector, part of The National Lottery Heritage Fund’s Digital Skills for Heritage initiative, Cultivator - Creative and Cultural Leadership Development Programme, and DEN Academy in the Netherlands.

 There are up 30 places in the cohort, made up of 15 pairs of participants – leaders and changemakers – from 15 museums in Scotland.
 Two people from each museum participate together to provide the best chance of effectively embedding their learning and development in their organisation.

-At least one of the pair will hold a leadership position: CEO, director, trustee or senior leader.
-The other half of will be someone who makes change happen and gets things done, someone who manages a particular strand of work, perhaps - an emerging leader.
+At least one of the pair holds a leadership position: CEO, director, trustee or senior leader.
+The other half of will be someone who makes change happen and gets things done, someone who manages a particular strand of work, perhaps – an emerging leader.

 We know that ‘leaders’ come with a range of job titles, expertise, experience and digital confidence and we have welcomed that variety within this cohort.
-What is key is the desire and remit to make change happen within our museums.
+What’s most important is that everyone has a desire to drive change in their organisations.

 What will be gained?